amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 > In order to pursue better accuracy and efficiency, it is critical to balance all dimensions of network width, depth, and resolution during ConvNet scaling.

-So far, we have talked about the idea of **Compound Scaling** idea and looked at how this idea also works for existing ConvNets such as MobileNets and ResNet.

-We also looked at two main observations coming out of **Compound Scaling** experiments.

-Therefore, I think it is safe to summarize that best accuracy gains can be obvserved by increasing depth, resolution and width while mantaining balance between the three dimensions.

-Having looked at **Compound Scaling**, we will now look the EfficientNet Architecture.
+Having looked at **Compound Scaling**, we will now look at how the authors used Nueral Architecture Search to get mobile-size network that they named **EfficientNet**.

 ## The EfficientNet Architecture